-The city of Valencia has been a center of interest for investors lately, it has not needed any help to become one of the largest cities in the country, and a recent moving of companies that used to be based on Barcelona (due to de nationalist’s desire to break apart) has the real estate industry grow immensely.
+The city of Valencia has been a centre of interest for investors lately, it has not needed any help to become one of the largest cities in the country, and a recent move of companies that used to be based in Barcelona (due to de nationalist’s desire to break apart) has the real estate industry grow immensely.

 With a price-per-square-meter that can get as low as 700 euros on the cheap side, and up to 2300 euros on the most desirable locations, it is much more affordable than other cities, like Madrid, that has a price of up to 5.000 euros per square meter, and as such, there is a lot of room for growth and development as people from other parts of Spain come looking for a good job market with affordable housing.

 The economy in this city is very dependent on tourism and service-related work, as almost 85% of the population works in the service industry.

 External investing is rising all over Spain, as investors from all around the world buy properties in different cities, the main investors tend to be Chinese, English, Russian, Italian, Netherlandish and Scandinavian, among many others.

 Since 2013, after the sudden drop in property prices due to the crisis, the Valencian Market hasn`t stopped rising, with an overall growth rate of almost 5%, and a growth on transactions of 10% (per year).